FoalTS/foal/docs/guide/1-introduction.md

 This guide covers the basics of `FoalTS`.
 You will learn how to quickly build a web application using the core concepts of the framework.

 For this example you are going to create an app that lists the airplanes at departure from a given airport.
 You will learn to:
-- answer simple requests,
+- respond to simple requests,
-- use services,
+- add a model,
-- create a model and a model service,
+- create a REST API endpoint,
-- serve a REST API,
+- control input data with pre-hooks,
-- control input data with hooks,
+- create a custom logger with a service,
 - and test your components.

 ## Prerequities